datahihi1/tiny-env/README.md

 A simple environment variable loader for PHP applications.
 Designed for small projects, `TinyEnv` minimizes resource usage while ensuring stable performance.
 It loads environment variables from `.env` files and provides flexible methods to manage them.

+**Note:** This branch is for testing purposes only.
+For production use, please refer to the [main branch](https://github.com/datahihi1/tiny-env.git)

 ---

 ### Installation and Setup